ResearchObject/packaging_data_with_ro-crate/episodes/10-validating.md

 ---
-title: "Validating JSON-LD"
+title: Validating JSON-LD
 teaching: 2
 exercises: 4
 ---
 :::::::::::::::::::::::::::::::::::::::: questions
-- "How can I validate the JSON-LD?"
+- How can I validate the JSON-LD?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Learn to avoid common JSON and JSON-LD errors"
+- Learn to avoid common JSON and JSON-LD errors
-- "Try the JSON-LD Playground with RO-Crate metadata"
+- Try the JSON-LD Playground with RO-Crate metadata
-- "Visualize the RO-Crate entities"
+- Visualize the RO-Crate entities
 ::::::::::::::::::::::::::::::::::::::::::::::::::